 Three dinners July–September.
 Purchase Our Table in the Field tickets.

 Nothing quite caps off a day at Portland’s favorite beach like a table groaning with dishes.
 Sauvie Island staple Kruger’s Farm is happy to provide, holding farm-to-plate dinners every weekend between mid-June and mid-September.
 The four-course dinners are served under a mighty 200-year-old oak tree, with hayrides to complete the farm experience.
 Kruger’s caters to the vegetarian crowd, too, providing meatless meal options when you reserve your seat.

 If you’re intrigued by a farm dinner experience that’s one part Magical Mystery Tour, one part Mission: Impossible, Secret Supper is for you.
 The exact location of your dinner is only disclosed three days prior to the event, though you’ll be given a clue three weeks ahead.
 While little more than dates are disclosed in advance (if they told us, it wouldn’t be a secret, now would it?), past events have included a cozy winter meal cooked over a fire at Miller Farm Retreat, with locally made Pendleton blankets providing extra warmth to diners, and an idyllic picnic dinner at Tumbleweed Farms with a backdrop of Mount Hood.

 Hillsboro Chamber of Commerce Farm Fresh Dinner

-One dinner per year in late summer.
-Tickets on sale now.
+One dinner per year in August.